dnmilne/ask-logic/README.md

 * If the entire `response` object changes (i.e. because you retrieved it from a server), you should call `state.handleResponseUpdated(response)`.
 You should only call this when you clobber the `response` entirely.
 Use the methods above to handle incremental changes to it.

-The state object assumes the `schema` is immutable, and will never change.
-If you do change it, then you should create a new state object.
+The `state` assumes the `schema` is immutable, and will never change.
+If the `schema` changes, then the `state` object will be invalid and bugs are likely.
+It might be a good idea to set up a watch on the `schema`, and recreate the `state` whenever it changes.

+* **note:** `state` is not a singleton.
+A new instance is created every time `SurveyStates.init()` is called.
+This means that you can happily display multiple surveys to the user at once, and have separate `response` and `state` objects for each.

 ###Managing the response

-The response object stores a user's progress through the survey; their answers to questions and (for multi-page surveys) the page they are on.
+The `response` stores a user's progress through the survey; their answers to questions and (for multi-page surveys) the page they are on.
 So, the process of answering fields should build up a response object like this:

 	{
 		id: "qpwek2l3jk3",